vtexdocs/help-center-content/docs/announcements/en/new-subscriptions-module.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: new-subscriptions-module
 legacySlug: new-subscriptions-module
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The Subscriptions module is the VTEX solution for recurring orders in your store, and it is continuously evolving.
+announcementSynopsisEN: 'The Subscriptions module is the VTEX solution for recurring orders in your store, and it is continuously evolving.'
 ---

 <div class="alert alert-info">